kubernetes/enhancements/keps/sig-scheduling/5710-workload-aware-preemption/README.md

 #### GA

-- Decision about additional sorting/scoring preemption victims to minimize preemption cost
-- Decision whether we support mutability of Priority for GA
 - E2E test promoted to conformance
 - Performance benchmarks have well defined thresholds and are run as part of the scheduler-perf of sig-scalability-benchmarks
 - All known issues resolved